usrbinkat/blog.usrbinkat.io/hugo/content/en/blog/k8s-bare-metal-vmware-replacement.md

 <br>
 — <cite>Dr. Ian Malcolm (Jeff Goldblum) from Jurassic Park[^1]</cite>

 Building simple technology is one of the most challenging endeavors in our industry.
 Technology evolution often follows cyclical patterns, with today's innovations echoing architectural decisions of the past—a tradition stretching back to the mid-century pioneers of operating systems and compiler design.
-Let's explore how Kubernetes offers a path toward technological simplification without getting lost in unnecessary complexity.
+Let's explore Kubernetes as a path toward simplification getting too lost in the details for this article.

-The commercial and enterprise sectors constantly drive innovation, building next year's breakthrough features on top of this year's trending technologies.
+The commercial and enterprise and other large sectors of industry constantly drive innovation forward.
+Practitioners pushing the envelope of the possible by building next year's breakthrough features on top of last year's trending technologies.
 However, this hype-driven development carries a hidden cost: organizational entrapment through technical complexity.
 This cycle has expanded not only the scope of what technology can accomplish but also the cost of implementing even basic solutions.
-I've witnessed public projects deploying simple WordPress blogs at infrastructure costs exceeding $38,000 per month, with even greater expenses in initial development time and resources.
+Personally, I've witnessed public projects deploying simple WordPress blogs at infrastructure costs up to $38K per month in the public cloud, with even greater outlays in initial development time and resources.

 > "The hidden cost of hype-driven development is entrapment by technical complexity." — <cite>Kat Morgan[^2]</cite>